-- (a) all officers; - (b) any employee: - (i) whose duties and responsibilities require that they participate personally and substantially in any supervisory matter, examination, application, investigation, etc., concerning a depository institution or any affiliate or subsidiary of a depository institution; - (ii) whose duties and responsibilities require that they participate personally and substantially through decision making or the exercise of significant judgment in taking action regarding contracting or procurement; - (iii) who has authority to make an exception to established operating or internal control procedures; or - (iv) who has access to Class I FOMC information; - (c) any manager or supervisor in a valuables handling area; and - (d) any other employee upon request of the Bank's Ethics Officer.
+- (a) all officers; - (b) any employee:

+- (i) whose duties and responsibilities require that he or she participate personally and substantially in any supervisory matter, examination, application, investigation, etc. concerning a depository institution or any affiliate or subsidiary of a depository institution; - (ii) whose duties and responsibilities require that he or she participate personally and substantially through decision making or the exercise of significant judgment in taking action regarding contracting or procurement; - (iii) who has authority to make an exception to established operating or internal control procedures; or - (iv) who has access to Class I FOMC information; - (c) any manager or supervisor in a valuables handling area; and - (d) any other employee upon request of the Bank's Ethics Officer.